Frequently Asked Questions

 What type of paint should I use?

 Most latex and acrylic paints work great.
-Benjamin Moore Aura paint is nice and opaque and covers great but tends to build up on the stencil which may require you to clean your stencil more often.
-Another Benjamin Moore paint called "Ben" seem to have ideal qualities for stenciling and we really like it and recommend it.
+Benjamin Moore paint is nice and opaque and covers great but tends to build up on the stencil which may require you to clean your stencil more often.

 Can I stencil on a textured wall?